fdljfe/py-xiaozhi/README.en.md

 - **Auto Dialogue Mode**: Implements continuous dialogue experience, enhancing user interaction fluidity.
 - **Graphical Interface**: Provides intuitive GUI with Xiaozhi expressions and text display, enhancing visual experience.
 - **Command Line Mode**: Supports CLI operation, suitable for embedded devices or environments without GUI.
+- **Web Mode**: Provides an interactive FastAPI web page to view status and send text from your browser.
+- **SoundDevice Audio**: Uses the `sounddevice` library for audio I/O, removing the PyAudio dependency.
+- **Optional Camera Support**: Camera-based features require OpenCV.
+If `cv2` is not installed, these features are skipped automatically.
 - **Cross-platform Support**: Compatible with Windows 10+, macOS 10.15+, and Linux systems for use anywhere.
 - **Volume Control**: Supports volume adjustment to adapt to different environmental requirements with unified sound control interface.
 - **Session Management**: Effectively manages multi-turn dialogues to maintain interaction continuity.